Emilsivertsson/TodoAws/README.md

 ### Installation
 To install the project, you need to have the following installed:
 - Java 17
+- docker desktop

 Clone the repository and open it in your favorite IDE.\
+You should have docker desktop installed running on your machine.\
 Run the application, and it will start on port 8080.